github/GitHub-for-Startups-HQ/Partner Assets.md

 Hi founders,

-Happy to share that we've partnered with GitHub for Startups, a program dedicated to accelerating early-stage companies building with GitHub.
+Happy to share that we've partnered with GitHub for Startups, a program dedicated to accelerating early-stage startups on the world's leading AI-powered developer platform.
 It includes startup-friendly pricing, GTM support, and opportunities across their global startup community.

 Apply here to get started.
 - The startup team will respond to your application within a few business days.